A simple, robust and powerful flyback

 Overall Project Goals

-For this project, I create a few goals and overarching
+For this project, I create a few goals:

-- Design a circuit which is simple, and easy to build
+- Design a circuit which is simple and easy to build, and easy for hobbyists

-- Be flexible for driving a variety of flyback transformers
+- Be flexible for driving a variety of Television and CRT flyback transformers

-Based on the above guiding principles, I decided to use a half-bridge
+Based on the above guiding principles, I adopted a half-bridge

 I could have gone for a more powerful full-bridge inverter, but using a

-half bridge saves components and will be powerful enough.
+half bridge saves components and should be sufficiently powerful enough.
 In addition,

 I decided to go with all discrete components (i.e. not using any